fusepool/patents-reengineering/README.md

 It comes with scripts and sample data.
 Tested with `saxonb-xslt` tool for Debian from command-line.

 ### Scripts
-The `scripts/` directory contains XSLT 2.0 templates and a simple Bash script to test it on provided sample data.
+The `scripts/` directory contains Bash script to test it on provided sample data.

+### XSL
+The `xsl/` directory is for MAREC and ECLA transformations.

 ### Data
 There is some sample data under `data/`.